aspnetboilerplate/aspnetboilerplate/doc/WebSite/About.md

 -   [Contributors](#contributors)
 -   [Contact](#contact)

-ASP.NET Boilerplate is designed to help us develop applications using the best software design practices without repeating ourselves.
+ASP.NET Boilerplate was created to help developers build applications using the best software design practices without repeating themselves.
 DRY - **Don't Repeat Yourself!** is the key idea behind ASP.NET Boilerplate.

-All applications have some common problems and need to some common structures.
-ASP.NET Boilerplate works for small projects to large enterprise web applications, providing a qick start, with maintanable code bases.
+All applications have some common problems and need some common structures.
+ASP.NET Boilerplate works for small projects to large enterprise web applications, providing a qick start with maintanable code bases.

 ### Considerations